-How Souness kick-started a Rangers revolution, by the man himself 30 years on
+How Graeme Souness kick-started a Rangers revolution

-Three decades ago, Graeme Souness walked into the Blue Room at Ibrox Stadium and was unveiled as the new manager of Rangers.
+On April 8, 1986, Graeme Souness walked into the Blue Room at Ibrox Stadium and was unveiled as the new manager of Rangers.
 Not only did he re-awaken a sleeping giant, he also revolutionised the game in Scotland.

-The Liverpool legend and Scotland captain, who won three European Cups, five titles and four League Cups at Anfield, had been lured from Serie A – where he’d been strutting his stuff with Sampdoria – to replace Jock Wallace and became the club's first ever player-manager.
+The Liverpool legend and Scotland captain, who won three European Cups, five titles and four League Cups at Anfield, had been lured from Serie A –where he’d been strutting his stuff with Sampdoria – to replace Jock Wallace and became the club's first ever player-manager.

 It was an incredible coup, orchestrated and planned by chief executive David Holmes, with the ramifications massive not just for Rangers but for the Scottish and British game as a whole.
 Souness smashed the wage structure at Ibrox, signed the cream of English football and broke down the religious barrier by snatching Mo Johnston from under the noses of fierce rivals Celtic in 1989, ending Rangers' decades-long policy of not signing Catholics.